Formatting Your ETDR

 - Abstract title page - Title must be identical to title on title page.

-- Abstract – This page appears twice for doctoral students.
-This page should be no more than 350 words.
+- Abstract – No word limit from 2018 on.
+This page appears twice for doctoral students.
 Do not use any type of symbols on this page.

 - Continue as listed below